kairen/kubeadm-ansible/README.md

 ==> master1: 192.16.35.12               : ok=34   changed=29   unreachable=0    failed=0
 ```

+The playbook will download `/etc/kubernetes/admin.conf` file to `$HOME/admin.conf`.

-Download the `admin.conf` from the master node:
+If it doesn't work download the `admin.conf` from the master node:

 ```sh
 $ scp k8s@k8s-master:/etc/kubernetes/admin.conf .